The Voice of the Organs : January 26th, 2019 (optional for Postgraduate Programme)

 Dates: Saturday, January 26th, 2019

-This workshop is a taster workshop for the 2019 SEED Programme which consists of four three day workshops at the corners of the year.
+This workshop is a taster workshop for the 2019 SEED Programme which consists of three 3-day workshops throughout the year and an optional Inner Qigong Retreat.
 We will use bodywork, voicework and techniques from dramatherapy to get in touch with the energy of the internal organs

 The workshop will be highly experiential and a journey of self-discovery as well as giving a fresh approach to working with clients but you don’t need to work as a therapist to attend this course.
 The fundamental principle of Somatic Exploration is to discover ABILITY rather than to focus on curing DISABILITY.
 This is the theme of the whole year’s programme and this workshop aims to give a direct experience of the profound change of viewpoint one gets if you focus on what you can do rather than trying to solve your problems.

 [PGC] Aligning Body and Mind